triggermesh/scoby/docs/hooks-tutorial.md

 In the code abover we look for the hook condition and set it to the desired values, then add it to the object.

 If there are custom fields at the status of your CRD you can also manage them just as we did for the status condition.
+Here we add an annotation item.

 ```go
     annotations, ok, _ := unstructured.NestedStringMap(u.Object, "status", "annotations")